 So, will the blessings to be gained through this present trial give me courage to ask Him to send more grief and more pain?
 I honestly don’t think so.
 My whole body tenses up just thinking about it.
 Is anyone really ever that brave?

-I don’t think I will be that brave any time soon.
+I do not think I will be that brave any time soon.
 Truthfully, I do not feel like being brave at all today.
 I confess to wanting the growth and the blessings, without the trials.
 If More Love means More Pain, I confess to not wanting to sign up for that right now.

 Help me, Lord, to be willing to sign up for whatever will bring me closer to you.

 Help me, Lord, to be brave.